-The standard treatment for preventing and treating excessive bleeding after childbirth is a medicine called oxytocin.
-Oxytocin must be refrigerated, yet in many parts of the world, access to electricity and refrigeration is inconsistent and expensive, jeopardizing the quality of this life-saving medicine.
+The current medicinal treatment standard for PPH prevention degrades in hot temperatures, yet in many parts of the world, reliable access to electricity and refrigeration is inconsistent, thus jeopardizing the quality of the medicine.

 Argentina, Egypt, India, Kenya, Nigeria, Singapore,

 South Africa, Thailand, Uganda, and the United Kingdom.